notsaad/notsaad/README.md

 🔭 I’m currently working on:
 - lots of leetcode
+- learning zig
-- http server in c
+- making an http server

 <!--
 **notsaad/notsaad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.